-- Guaranteeing the right to a free public education (Article 11, §1); - Prohibiting reductions in public pension benefits (Article 5, §7); - Rights to workers compensation (Article 1, §18); - Rights to be a member of a union and bargain collectively (Article 1, §17), and - Requiring that the state provide for social welfare needs (Article 27, §1).
+- Guaranteeing the right to a free public education (Article 11, §1); - Prohibiting reductions in public pension benefits (Article 5, §7); - Rights to workers' compensation (Article 1, §18);

+- Rights to be a member of a union and bargain collectively (Article 1, §17), and - Requiring the state to provide for social welfare needs (Article 27, §1).

-Third, the constitution sets the most important policy goals for the people of New York state, and thus, has an impact on every other law currently in place and on future statutes yet to come.
-For example, the 1967 convention was specially convened by an act of the Legislature a decade after the 20 year scheduled referendum was voted down in 1957.
-Following the 1967 convention, voters rejected the proposed changes which included proposed repeal to the "Blaine Amendment" which prohibits the use of state monies to be used to assist religious schools.
-Had this repeal not been rejected by the voters, public education would look very different here in New York.
+Third, the constitution sets the most important policy goals for the people of New York state, and thus, has an impact on every other law currently in place and on statutes yet to come.
+For example, the 1967 convention was specially convened by an act of the Legislature a decade after the 20-year scheduled referendum was voted down in 1957.
+Following the 1967 convention, voters rejected proposed changes, including a repeal of the "Blaine Amendment" that prohibits the use of state monies to be used to assist religious schools.
+If voters had approved the "Blaine" repeal, public education would look very different in New York state.

-How do I help and who else will be with us?
+How do I help?
+Who else will be with us?

 The voters rejected the last required call for a constitutional convention in 1997, but the rejection was not by accident.
-Many groups worked together to convince voters that holding a convention was not in the best interest of the people of the state.
+Many groups worked together to convince voters that holding a convention was not in the best interest of the people of New York state.
 Some of these included:

-- Public and private organized labor; - Environmentalists and conservationists who did not want to see the repeal of the "forever wild" provisions that protect environmentally sensitive areas; - Advocates for public education at all levels; - Social welfare advocates who will seek to maintain the requirement that New York State provide for the underprivileged; - Fiscal conservatives who wanted to keep existing state debt limits in place; and - Some government watchdog groups who just didn't want to "spend the millions of dollars to hold a party in Albany!"
+- Public and private organized labor; - Environmentalists and conservationists who did not want to see the repeal of the "forever wild" provisions that protect environmentally sensitive areas; - Advocates for public education at all levels; - Social welfare advocates who wanted to maintain the requirement that New York state provide for the underprivileged; - Fiscal conservatives who wanted to keep existing state debt limits in place; and, - Some government watchdog groups who just didn't want to "spend the millions of dollars to hold a party in Albany!"

-All of these groups, and more, will need to work together again in 2017 to make sure voters understand just what could happen if we open up the state constitution to drastic changes through a convention.
+All of these groups, and more, will need to work together again in 2017 to make sure voters understand what could happen if we open up the state constitution to drastic changes through a convention.

-Since 2017 is an "off" election year for the state Legislature as well as an "off" election year for presidential voting, we will need to concentrate our efforts on this important issue.
+Because 2017 is an "off" election year for the state Legislature, as well as an "off" election year for presidential voting, we must concentrate our efforts on this important issue.
 So, get involved with your local, stay active with the political process starting today, get informed on the important issues surrounding a constitutional convention and be ready to work come 2017.